How I Work

 • Ask thoughtful questions and reflect back what I'm hearing

-• Help you or your teen understand how an ADHD brain works
+• Help you or your child understand how an ADHD brain works

 • Share tools, strategies, or frameworks when they're useful